The Unemployment Benefits System: How it Works and When to Contest a Claim

 - The worker has lied on the benefit claim or has omitted some important information, in order to get or increase benefits.

 There's no point in wasting your time and possibly running up legal bills, by contesting the payment of benefits to a worker who clearly deserves them.
-So, if you have to lay someone off because business is not booming as you had hoped, or if you fired someone because you want to hire your brother-in-law instead, don't bother to object when your ex-employee makes a claim.
+So, if you terminate someone because your business is not doing as well as you'd hoped or you want to hire another individual instead, don't bother to object when your ex-employee makes a claim.

 On the other hand, if you have to fire someone for stealing or someone quits to start their own business, you can and should make an effort to prevent your tax rate from rising as a result.